gcmvanloon/FoxEssCloudPoller/README.md

 the FoxESS cloud API and posts it to [PVOutput.org](https://www.pvoutput.org)

 ## Configuration
-You need to change the configuration in `appsettings.json` to match your own FoxESS cloud username and password.
+You need to change the configuration in `appsettings.json` to match your own FoxESS cloud ApiKey and DeviceSerialNr.
-The `InverterId` can be found form the [FoxESS cloud website](https://foxesscloud.com).
-Choose "Device" -> "Inverter" after you logged on and click the icon under "More Options" to get to the "Inverter Details" page.
-There your can find your InverterId in the url of the page (`id=9826eabd-79d5-4bbf-bd1f-0424da73e639`).
+You can get an ApiKey from the FoxESS cloud website.
+The DeviceSerialNr is the serial number of your solar inverter.

 In order to access your PVOutput system you need an API key and a systemId from PVOutput.
 You can get both from the [settings](https://pvoutput.org/account.jsp) page.